isman-usoh/bkc-erigon/README.md

 your own implementation, security.
 How to start Erigon's services as separated processes, see in [docker-compose.yml](./docker-compose.yml).

-### Embedded Consensus Layer

-On Ethereum Mainnet, Görli, and Sepolia, the Engine API can be disabled in favour of the Erigon native Embedded Consensus Layer.
-If you want to use the internal Consensus Layer, run Erigon with flag `--internalcl`.
-_Warning:_ Staking (block production) is not possible with the embedded CL.

 ### Testnets

 If you would like to give Erigon a try, but do not have spare 2TB on your drive, a good option is to start syncing one